-The E-2 Hawkeye is an airborne early warning aircraft with a relatively small size and has arguably the most important job for the US Navy.
+The E-2 Hawkeye is a small airborne early warning aircraft that has arguably the most important job in the US Navy.
 Nicknamed the ‘Hummer’ thanks to the unique sound of the turboprop engines, this excellent machine has been exported to several other armed forces.

 Let us take a deeper look into what makes this such a valued tool in the US Navy.

 In the mid-50s the E-1 Tracer was introduced to the US Navy with Airborne Early Warning (AEW) capability, with a very bulbous teardrop-shaped object sitting atop the wings of a small, stubby aircraft.

 Whilst this looked unusual, it provided tactical battlefield data to other aircraft flying from US carriers.
 It was essentially a flying radar system.